‘Starfield’: Todd Howard discusses Bethesda’s new space-based RPG

 Like so many Bethesda trailers, there are hints at the studio’s inspirations throughout the game’s reveal video.
 The beat-up starship, Frontier, and the many control buttons within emit a “Fallout” vibe.
 Howard said the choppy black and white beginning is an homage to NASA’s first moon landing on July 20, 1969, incidentally the same day Howard’s brother was born.

 Keen interest in NASA was always part of Howard’s life, a fascination that inspired him and his family to visit Cape Canaveral during the height of the space program.
-“Then growing up in the ’70s with ‘Star Wars,’ ‘Star Trek,’ ‘Battlestar Gallactica’...
+“Then growing up in the ’70s with ‘Star Wars,’ ‘Star Trek,’ ‘Battlestar Galactica’...
 I took a great interest in it for a long time,” Howard said.

 According to Howard, in “Starfield” players will join an organization dubbed Constellation, the last group of space explorers.
 At the outset, players will choose their character’s background, with many options for customization that will impact how some things in the game unfold.